Oloompa/mansa/backend/doc/candidate_approach.md

 - code base is currently very light (main reason)
 - there is no test
 - code base is really bad and full of bugs

+I used TDD to easily get the "minimal" required code to address business rules.

+#### Validation

+I think validation of data should move on domain part.
+But i am not sure of the good way to do it.

 ### Prod ready required improvements